QUESTION & ANSWER WITH LILY AMIS

 In 2018 I came up with the idea for a free monthly magazine called Read My Lips, No Comment.
 It is a monthly review, in picture format, about world politics, our society, and entertainment.

-The last issue was the April issue.
-I donít think it will be a goodbye forever but surely a goodbye for this year!
-Read My Mind will be still available three times a year.
+I donít think it will be a goodbye forever but surely a goodbye for 2019!

 There are many goals I have as an author.
 With my memoir, Destination Freedom, I like to be the voice for the voiceless and bring awareness,

 understanding and compassion for refugees and foreigners worldwide.
 Especially for child refugees who are the innocent victims of war.

 They need a fair chance for a life in dignity and a happy and fearless future with opportunities like anyone else.